ahpooch/FuncTelegramSender/README.md

 # FuncTelegramSender
 Mikrotik RouterOS script for transcoding and sending Telegram messages.
-- Supports emojies, english and cyrillic characters.
+- Supports emojis, english and cyrillic characters.
 - Could use defined global variables or named arguments to provide Telegram Apitoken and ChatID.
-- Resolves the problem with Mikrotik `/tool fetch` unable to send emojies or cyrillic characters.
+- Resolves the problem with Mikrotik `/tool fetch` unable to send emojis or cyrillic characters.

 ### Disclamer and expression of gratitude
 This script is a "forked" version of script created by Sertik and published on [forummikrotik.ru](https://forummikrotik.ru/viewtopic.php?p=81457#p81457).